 2 bay leaves

-1. In a large, heavy pot or dutch oven, add olive oil, onion and garlic over high heat.
-When it starts to sizzle, turn down to medium low and sauté for 2 minutes.
-Add the spices, bay leaves, seitan and a bit more olive oil (if needed!), and sauté for 5 minutes over low heat.
+1. In a large, heavy pot or dutch oven, add olive oil, onion and a dash of salt over high heat.
+When it starts to sizzle, turn down to medium-high and sauté for 2 minutes or until soft.